NREL/DynamicLineRatings/README.md

         ```

 ## Example usage
-See [analysis/example.py](https://github.com/NREL/DynamicLineRatings/blob/main/analysis/example.py) for a complete example.
+See [analysis/example.py](https://github.com/NREL/DynamicLineRatings/blob/main/analysis/example.py) for an example line rating calculation.

+See [analysis/example_oedi.py](https://github.com/NREL/DynamicLineRatings/blob/main/analysis/example_oedi.py) for an example of how to interact with the precalculated datasets available at https://data.openei.org/submissions/6231.